wpswings/woo-gift-cards-lite/readme.md

 > Note:  Get [**Gift Cards for WooCommerce Pro**](https://wpswings.com/product/gift-cards-for-woocommerce-pro/?utm_source=wpswings-giftcards-pro&utm_medium=giftcards-github-page&utm_campaign=giftcards-pro)

 **See What Cast Iron Chef Chop House & Oyster Bar Is Saying About WordPress  Gift Card Plugin:**
 > Best plugin to offer vouchers that can be redeemed in the online shop and in the real shop.
 With the Ultimate Gift Cards for WooCommerce plugin, I realized the potential of gift card marketing in the coming future.
 This plugin is loaded with some very useful features and is still easy to use.
 The design and layout of the plugin are interactive.
 About the support team, they are highly satisfied with prompt responses to tickets and chat queries.
-Also, I made some customization requests for additional features which they understood well and implemented in almost no waste time. [**See Gift Card Case Study**](https://wpswings.com/case-studies/dee-why-therapeutic-centre/?utm_source=giftcards-case-study&utm_medium=giftcards-github-page&utm_campaign=case-study)
+Also, I made some customization requests for additional features which they understood well and implemented in almost no waste of time. [**See Gift Card Case Study**](https://wpswings.com/case-studies/dee-why-therapeutic-centre/?utm_source=giftcards-case-study&utm_medium=giftcards-github-page&utm_campaign=case-study)

 ### DOCUMENTATION OF PREMIUM VERSION